Psychology with Criminology Graduate

 Thursday was here, my first day of projects!
 We headed off on an hour and a half bus ride past bustling markets, sky high trees, crazy moped drivers, and colourful sarees.
 We were watching the existing volunteers teach English to a group of giggling girls, they did so well engaging them in the lesson that it gave me confidence that I could do this too.
 By the end of my first week I was completely settled, this felt like life and I felt happy.
 I woke up each day ready for my projects and left them each evening excited for our homestay dinner, and Sri Lankan food is something dreams are made of!
 I quite simply could not get enough of it, which was actually quite lucky as our Amma didn’t seem to share the same views of portion control as we did back home.
 Rice and curry is a treat to the taste buds and two portions a night still left me hungry for more.

-After the first week of orientation and our weekend in the jungle, the next few weeks flew by.
+After the first week of orientation and our break in the jungle, the next few weeks flew by.
 We were in full swing teaching English, visiting rehabilitation units and running therapeutic sessions to service users.
 We were laughing with them, dancing with them, and creating masterpieces from tissue paper, glue and goggly eyes.
 Who knew so many things could be made from such few resources and a bit of imagination?
 My experience with each individual service user was special, and sometimes those encounters were a lot easier than others.
 Some days we came home exhilarated, sometimes exhausted.
 Even if it took the whole session to get that one young girl to dance, to engage that little boy in colouring, to teach a group “head, shoulders, knees and toes” we would keep trying.
 I left each project happy, and that was the main thing.
 I felt comfortable in my ability to lead, support and teach and I knew this was my future.

 Tell us what you gained from the placement: Not only did I gain a huge amount of confidence and a career path in Sri Lanka, but also an amazing group of friends.
 At the end of 6 short weeks, I felt like I’d known the people I was sharing this experience with a lifetime.
 Somehow a friendship normally managed in years had developed, maybe because we had all shared something so intense and so unique together that we are bonded in a special kind of way.
 Only each of us knew how another one felt at projects, or how we pushed ourselves through catastrophes at the weekends.
 We laughed, we cried, we supported, we encouraged.
 We could make up games to pass the time together, or we stayed up late to make the time last longer and this made my experience that extra bit special.
 I’ve gained confidence in myself, my decisions and teaching style something which could never have happened if I didn’t take that leap and get on that plane.
 Whether I standing in front of the class, mixing between students during activities, or playing games I know that teaching is where I wanted to be.
-For everything SLV, my Sri Lankan family and my new friends have done for me I shall always be thankful.
-When I started my SLV adventure I was lost, but when I finished I’d been found.
+For everything SLV.Global, my Sri Lankan family and my new friends have done for me I shall always be thankful.
+When I started my SLV.Global adventure I was lost, but when I finished I’d been found.